X-lab-3D/swiftmhc/README.md

 ## PREPROCESSING DATA

 Preprocessing means to create a file in HDF5 format, containing info in the peptide and MHC protein.

-It requires the following:
- - A table in IEDB CSV format, see data directory for examples.
+Preprocessing requires a CSV table in IEDB format.
+See the data directory for an example.
- - structures of the MHC molecules and optionally peptides for training
+This table must have the following columns:
+- ID (required) : the id under which the row's data will be stored in the HDF5 file.
+This must correspond to the name of a structure in PDB format.
+- allele (required): the name of the MHC allele. (example: HLA-A*02:01) SwiftMHC will use this to identify MHC structures when predicting unlabeled data.
+- peptide (optional): the sequence of the peptide.
+This is used in training, validation, test and not in predicting unlabeled data.
+- measurement_value (optional): binding affinity data or classification (BINDING/NONBINDING).
+This is used in training, validation, test and not in predicting unlabeled data.

- - a reference structure, to align all MHC molecules to
+Preprocessing requires a reference structure, to align all MHC molecules to.
- - two residue masks, compatible to the reference structure, one for self-attention (G-domain) and one for cross attention (pocket)
- - optionally, binding affinity data or classification (BINDING/NONBINDING), for training
+It also requires a directory containing all the other structures.
+These may have a peptide in them, but must always contain an MHC structure.

+Preprocessing also requires two mask files: a G-domain and a CROSS mask (pocket residues only).
+See the data directory for examples.
+These masks have to be compatible to the reference structure.

 To create training, validation, test sets, run:
 ```